 Our v.ifeng.com vertical offers four categories of video products and services, namely (i) free online video on demand, or VOD, (ii) live Phoenix TV broadcasts, (iii) subscription online video service and (iv) pay-per-view online video service.
 We organize and present video content, supplemented by text, images, user surveys and comment postings on our v.ifeng.com vertical to create a value-added user experience that we believe is richer than that of watching traditional TV.
-According to iResearch, our v.ifeng.com site received 73.0 million average daily page views in December 2012 and the number of average daily unique visitors to our v.ifeng.com site increased by 92.6% from 6.8 million in December 2011 to 13.1 million in December 2012.
-According to the company's data, our v.ifeng.com site received 60.6 million average daily video views in December 2012.
+According to iResearch, our v.ifeng.com site received 63.6 million average daily page views in December 2013 and the number of average daily unique visitors to our v.ifeng.com site increased from 13.1 million in December 2012 to 13.8 million in December 2013.
+According to the company's data, our v.ifeng.com site received 77.1 million average daily video views in December 2013.

 Free Online VOD.
 Our free online VOD typically consist of short clips of up to five minutes of news programs, interviews, documentaries and other programs.
-Our VOD content is easily searchable on our website and is organized into 13 verticals of v.ifeng.com for easy browsing, including news, military affairs, documentaries, history, entertainment, movies and TV, style, vblog, VIP channel, Phoenix TV, live broadcast, and original videos.
+Our VOD content is easily searchable on our website and is organized into 15 verticals of v.ifeng.com for easy browsing, including news, military affairs, documentaries, history, entertainment, movies and TV, style, vblog, open course, Phoenix TV, live broadcast, original, VIP channel, and games.

 Live Phoenix TV Broadcasts.
-We offer live streams of Phoenix TV's flagship channels, the Phoenix Chinese Channel and the Phoenix InfoNews Channel.
-These broadcasts provide our users with exclusive online access to up-to-the-minute, quality news from Phoenix TV.
+We offer live streams of Phoenix TV's flagship channels, such as the Phoenix Chinese Channel and the Phoenix InfoNews Channel.
+These broadcasts provide our users with exclusive online access to up-to-the-minute, quality news and other programs from Phoenix TV.
 These live broadcasts on our v.ifeng.com vertical provide a convenient alternative means for viewing these popular Phoenix TV programs through an Internet-enabled device.

 Online Video Subscription and Pay-Per-View Services.
 Our online video subscription service enables users to watch advertisement-free premium content, such as feature-length documentaries and exclusive online Phoenix TV programming.
 Our online video pay-per-view service enables users to watch advertisement-free premium videos by purchasing access to particular videos on vip.v.ifeng.com.
 Like our online subscription videos, our pay-per-view videos also include generally longer videos of up to 20 minutes in length.
+Revenues generated from online video subscription and pay-per-view services are recorded in games and others under paid services revenues.